Understanding the nature of stem cell interaction with microenvironment

 focus of our current research is to understand how Hh signaling operates in regeneration and carcinogenesis of various endoderm-derived epithelial tissues in which Hh signaling operates in non-cell autonomous manner; Hh ligand is expressed in epithelial cells and Hh response is restricted to the stromal compartment.

-Development of individualized cancer therapy using 3-dimensional in vitro organoid cancer model
+Development of individualized cancer immunotherapy using 3-dimensional in vitro assembloid cancer model

 Recent advances in early detection technologies and cancer genomics demand the development of personalized therapeutic interventions.
 Designing precise therapeutic strategies for individual patients with genetic variability at different cancer stages is required to prevent the potentially harmful effects of drugs developed from population-based research.
 To achieve this goal, it is imperative to develop in vitro cancer model systems that accurately recapitulate in vivo cancer progression, and that integrate the genomic profiles of individual cancer patients.
 These in vitro cancer model systems are also necessary to better understand the molecular and cellular basis of individual patients’ cancer pathogenesis.
 Although cell culture approaches have been utilized in pharmacological studies, cancer cell lines significantly underrepresent the genetic lesions of individual cancer patients due to a limited number of available cell lines.
 More importantly, cell culture approaches have been limited in their applications because they do not represent the full spectrum of in vivo disease progression.
 This research projects is designed to develop three-dimensional (3D) in vitro organoid systems that accurately model in vivo bladder cancer progression and to further establish human bladder tumor organoid lines that represent the pathology and molecular diversity of original tumors from individual patients.